drewscottt/CFB-Rankings/README.md

     Note: before running for a new week of results, first craate the results directory under ```team_pages```, then it will populate the directory.

 * predict_analyze.py: Used to predict a schedule of games based on a previously generated ranking, or analyze a schedule of results and sportsbook predictions in relation to a ranking.

+    NOTE: This probably doesn't work now, as ESPN has in-housed their betting info.
+Probably in a different format.

     ```python3 predict_analyze.py <ranking_filename> <predict_analyze> <optional: espn_schedule_url>```